KanikaKori/GWAS-with-GAPIT-using-rice-data/README.md

 ### Step 4: Define a function to calculate missing data rate

+- This function checks each genotype:

+   - If it's missing or invalid (like "N", "-", "NA", etc.)

+- Returns the proportion of missing data in that SNP row.

 ### Step 5: Apply the filters

+- Calculates MAF and MissingRate for each SNP (row).

+- Adds two new columns MAF and MissingRate to the original hapmap data.

 ### Step 6: Save filtered SNPs to file